 Markham Woodbine Dental – comfortable dentistry meets technology.
 We are dedicated to bringing advancements in technology to the dental chair.
 From computer assisted freezing to digital 3D scans, our mission at Markham Woodbine Dental is to use dental technology to reduce pain, discomfort and length of treatment.
 Less discomfort = more smiles.

 Call us: (647)370-2340

 How is the Pinhole® Surgical Technique different from traditional grafting?

 The Pinhole® Surgical Technique is a minimally-invasive alternative to traditional bone grafting to treat gum recession.
 Unlike traditional grafts, the Pinhole® surgery does not require the use of a scalpel, sutures or a secondary surgery to harvest a graft.
 With the Pinhole® treatment, Special instruments are used to elevate the gum without cutting the gums and a protein called collagen is placed under the gums to stabilize it during healing.
 Multiple teeth or even the whole mouth can be treated at once with the Pinhole® technique.

 Am I a good candidate for the Pinhole® surgery?

 The Pinhole® surgery is a minimally-invasive treatment for gum recession.
 It is designed to restore the gums to a natural healthy state by covering exposed roots and thickening the gum tissue to prevent further recession.
 Patients must not have active gum disease (also known as periodontitis) at the time of the Pinhole® Surgery.
-For gum disease treatment, please visit our webpage on minimally-invasive gum disease laser treatment.

 A complete gum evaluation prior to the Pinhole® Surgery is important to a proper diagnosis and treatment plan.
 A complete gum evaluation includes the following: